AlvieTheGreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 8:deletes the file betty script 9:deletes the directory my_first_directory that is in the /tmp directory script 10:changes the working directory to the previous one
+script 8:deletes the file betty script 9:deletes the directory my_first_directory that is in the /tmp directory script 10:changes the working directory to the previous one script 11:lists all files even the hidden files in the current directory and the parent directory and the /boot directory(in this order) in long format